agraef/raptor/README.md

   needs to be replaced with a more generic system which allows switching between banks more easily (maybe also through a MIDI controller).

-- The meter and tempo controls in the raptor-preset subpatch need to be documented.
-Also, a MIDI mapping for these controls should be added so that it becomes easier to change these parameters on the fly.
+- A MIDI mapping for the meter and tempo controls in the raptor-preset subpatch should be added so that it becomes easier to change these parameters on the fly while playing.

 - Currently it's not possible to change tempo and timebase inside a measure.
   If Raptor is running and you change tempo, meter, division etc., it will